Insight

 How does being unmarried impact IHT?

-Currently, IHT is paid at 40% on the value of an estate over the Nil Rate Band (NRB), which since 2009 has been set at £325,000 for an individual and £650,000 for a couple (the allowance can effectively be ‘rolled over’ upon the first death).
+Currently, IHT is paid at 40% on the value of an estate over the Nil Rate Band (NRB), which since 2009 has been set at £325,000 for an individual.
+For couples who are married or in a civil partnership, spouse exemption applies to anything inherited by the survivor on first death and the combined allowances of £650,000 are then available on second death (the allowance for the person who dies first can effectively be ‘rolled over’ upon the first death).
 There is also a Residence Nil-Rate Band (RNRB), which means if you are leaving your main home to children or grandchildren and your estate is worth under £2 million, you (and your spouse) can benefit from an additional £175,000 allowance each.
 As such, for couples who are married or in a civil partnership, up to £1 million of their estate is exempt from IHT.

-However, these exemptions do not apply to couples who are not married or in a civil partnership.
+However, spouse exemption does not apply to couples who are not married or in a civil partnership.
 In those circumstances, the estate of the partner who dies first will be taxable if it exceeds £325,000, even if it passes to the surviving partner.
 Once the surviving partner has inherited, the survivor’s estate would then again be subject to IHT (apart from the first £325,000) in which case there is usually an element of double taxation (tax on first death and tax on second death as well).

 Under these rules, the surviving partner would have no rights to inherit and may have to think about bringing some kind of challenge against the estate.